Component-Specific Rule Writing

 Debugging & False Positive Mitigation

 For grid and tabular structures, apply specialized validation patterns documented in Writing Custom axe-core Rules for Complex Data Tables.
 These patterns handle nested headers, merged cells, and dynamic row/column relationships that standard rules frequently miss.
+When a component encapsulates its markup behind a shadow root, the same matches selectors stop working at the boundary — see writing axe rules for web components and shadow DOM for encapsulation-aware traversal.

 Common Pitfalls